Ellen Pao: Gender discrimination lawsuit

 On May 10, 2012, Pao filed a gender discrimination suit against Kleiner Perkins which went to trial in late February 2015.
 It was covered by the national media and elicited broad comment regarding the issues raised.
 The case was live blogged and tweeted constantly, to the point of providing both humorous and serious feedback to lawyers and witnesses.
 The trial, lasting 24 days, resulted in a favorable verdict for Kleiner Perkins.

-While the trial was taking place, a gender discrimination suit was filed against Twitter by Tina Huang and a suit alleging sexual and racial discrimination was filed against Facebook by Chia Hong.
+While the trial was taking place, a gender discrimination suit was filed against Twitter by Tina Huang, alleging that the company unlawfully favored men in the promotion process and a suit alleging sexual and racial discrimination was filed against Facebook by Chia Hong.
 Law professor Joan Williams commented that it would have been "quite a coincidence" if these actions were not influenced by Pao's suit.
 More broadly, employment lawyers described an increase in the number of women coming forward with claims of gender inequality and the term Pao effect was coined to describe the resulting increase in lawsuits.
 Though many reporters commented positively on the changing culture, some expressed a foreboding that companies would be less likely to hire women during a period of abundant legal action.
 Discussion of the trial's influence continued after its conclusion when a discrimination claim was made by Microsoft researcher Katie Moussouris.

 Following the trial, Kleiner Perkins sought $972,814 in legal costs but offered to withdraw the request if Pao declined to appeal the verdict.
 On June 1, 2015, Pao filed an appeal, one week before the deadline.
 On June 5, Kleiner Perkins claimed that Pao wanted $2.7 million to not appeal, an amount which they called "improper and excessive".
 A judge ruled on June 18 that Pao would only be responsible for $275,966 citing the economic resources of both parties under the Fair Employment and Housing Act.
 Pao filed an objection, arguing that an award against her could result in a chilling effect on future discrimination cases.
 On September 10, 2015, Pao wrote a guest post for Re/code in which she urged companies to be more open about bias accusations made by their employees.
-The post stated that she was deciding not to appeal but still paying $276,000 due to an additional stipulation by Kleiner Perkins that the fee could only be waived after signing a non-disparagement agreement.
+She also noted that there are behaviors that do not quite cross the line but can subtly change how a woman is perceived in the workplace.
+In the Re/code post, she stated that she was deciding not to appeal but still paying $276,000 due to an additional stipulation by Kleiner Perkins that the fee could only be waived after signing a non-disparagement agreement.
 However, one week later when Pao formally dropped her appeal, Kleiner Perkins filed to close the case without payment per its original announcement.